Media Press Kit

 What are the best terms to use when writing about our union?

-The IAM, the Machinists Union, or the IAMAW are accepted, as proper names for the International Association of Machinists and Aerospace Workers, AFL-CIO/CLC.
+IAM Union is the proper name for the International Association of Machinists and Aerospace Workers, AFL-CIO/CLC.
+You can learn more about our rebranding here.

 The phrase “union boss” is not the proper term for an elected leader of an organization representing the interests of workers.
 Please use the leader’s respective title.